cs1302uga/cs1302-gallery/README.md

 * **(20 points) User-Friendly Experience:**
   The windows of your application should not exceed a pixel dimension of 1280 (width) by 720 (height).
-  Except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.
+  Except for reasonable delays resulting X forwarding, your application should not hang/freeze or crash during execution.
+If a grader encounters lag, then they will try to run your application locally using Oracle Java 8.

 * **(20 points) Code Style Guidelines:** You should be consistent with the style aspect of your code in order to promote readability.
 Every `.java` file that